-- (c) Annual Visual Inspections - (1) Annual inspections of all steel ASTs shall be performed, documented, and retained according to the requirements of STI SP001. - (i) This inspection does not include ultrasonic testing (UT), and can be performed by an individual knowledgeable of storage facility operations, the type of AST and its associated components, and characteristics of the liquid stored. - (ii) Annual inspections shall be performed within 12 months after April 14, 2011, and during the same month in each year thereafter.
+- (c) Annual Visual Inspections - (1) Annual inspections of all steel ASTs shall be performed, documented, and retained according to the requirements of STI SP001 "Standard for the Inspection of Aboveground Storage Tanks". - (i) This inspection does not include ultrasonic testing (UT), and can be performed by an individual knowledgeable of storage facility operations, the type of AST and its associated components, and characteristics of the liquid stored. - (ii) Annual inspections shall be performed within 12 months after April 14, 2011, and during the same month in each year thereafter.